 The Strom Law Firm, L.L.C. is investigating cases on behalf of women who used talc-based body powder including baby powder, and developed ovarian cancer.
-We offer a free, confidential consultation to discuss your concerns as well as how we can help.
+Our talcum powder cancer lawyers offer a free, confidential consultation to discuss your concerns as well as how we can help.
 Contact us today.
 803.252.4800.

 Ovarian cancer is a serious illness with potentially life threatening consequences.